ottoman91/ottoman91.github.io/_civictechs/and-it-begins.md

 read_time: true
 title: And It Begins - Sierra Leone's Civic Tech Movement
 ---
+*This post was original published on the Code for Africa [Medium Publication](https://medium.com/code-for-africa/and-it-begins-sierra-leones-civic-tech-movement-62144377bffb), under a Creative Commons CC-BY-SA 4.0 License*

 Cautious excitement and anticipation was in the air this Wednesday at the Sensi Tech Hub in Freetown, Sierra Leone.
 The 28 odd people gathered at the venue were the finalists from the country’s first ever [d|Bootcamp](http://freetown.dbootcamp.org/) that was held in June, and the event marked the official beginning of the Aftercare program, along with prize distribution for all the finalists.
 The [d|Bootcamp](https://medium.com/code-for-africa/turning-civic-data-into-tools-ordinary-citizens-can-actually-use-a976481ad53d) in June witnessed some tremendous ideas that revolved around civic engagement, open data, and on how to use technology for solving some of the most pressing needs of Sierra Leone.
 Over the course of the 4-day event, the 8 participating teams went through gruelling sessions of revamping their project ideas, designing basic project wireframes and refining the workflows for the successful execution of their ideas.